boucadair/ipfix-tcpoptions-and-v6eh/draft-ietf-opsawg-ipfix-tcpo-v6eh.md

 Reference:
 : This-Document

-# Implementations and Operational Considerations
+# Implementation and Operational Considerations

 Implementations of tcpSharedOptionExID16, tcpSharedOptionExID32, tcpSharedOptionExID16List, and tcpSharedOptionExID32List IEs are assumed to be provided with a list of valid ExIDs {{IANA-TCP-EXIDs}}.
 How that list is maintained is implementation-specific.
 Absent that list, an implementation can't autonomously determine whether an ExID is present and, if so, whether it is 2- or 4-byte length.